pedall/g4m3r-wiki/commands/basic.md

 The basic commands provide information about the bot, the server and/or usersettings.
 More in-depth and specified information about each command can be found on their respective pages.

+Bot info, helpful info, but also.. who is the most active on your server?
+Find out:

 * [\[About\]](/commands/basic/about.md)
 * [\[Botinfo\]](/commands/basic/botinfo.md)
 * [\[Help\]](/commands/admin/saverole/help.md)